 Of course, Wasdale campsites aren’t the only form of accommodation that is available in the valley!

 To begin with, if you’re looking for a little bit of luxury, Nether Wasdale is home to a beautiful hotel: Low Wood Hall.
-This small guest house has seven rooms, which are each individually decorated to a classic English style.
-More so the views from the rooms are simply stunning!
+This small guest house has seven rooms, which are each individually decorated in a classic English style.
+More so, the views from its rooms are simply stunning!
 Thus, this Wasdale hotel is definitely one of the best Nether Wasdale accommodation options.